 So overall, in the Flutter vs React Native comparison, the former is the more advanced solution.

-The following table contains the Flutter vs React Native annual salary overview based on the latest data by Glassdoor, dou, and ziprecruiter:
+The following table contains the Flutter vs React Native annual salary overview based on the latest data by Glassdoor, DOU, and Talent.com:

 US